sueszli/blog/2024-08-23 decoding the matriculation number.md

 - the second and third digits (19) represent the last two digits of the year of enrollment → equivalent to: 2019
 - the last five digits (12007) are a unique identifier for the student within that year → equivalent to: computer science. there seems to be a pattern based on a case study by the FSINF student club [^fsinf]

+one ethical use case of this knowledge would be to sort students by seniority when looking for someone to do group projects with.

 # references

 [^legal1]: Universitäts- und Hochschulstatistik- und Bildungsdokumentationsverordnung § 4, tagesaktuelle Fassung - https://www.ris.bka.gv.at/NormDokument.wxe?Abfrage=Bundesnormen&Gesetzesnummer=20011989&Paragraf=4